cloudfoundry/docs-buildpacks/ruby/ruby-service-bindings.html.md

 ## <a id='migrate'></a>Seed or Migrate Database ##

 Before you can use your database the first time, you must create and populate or migrate it.
-For more information, see [Migrate a Database on Cloud Foundry](../../devguide/services/migrate-db.html).
+For more information, see [Migrating a Database in Cloud Foundry](../../devguide/services/migrate-db.html).

 ## <a id='troubleshooting'></a>Troubleshooting ##